 While some cooks might turn their noses up at the thought of using canned products—and some canned products are truly vile—it is very common in Italian cookery to resort to certain canned goods, most commonly, of course, in the case of canned tomatoes.
 But canned beans and peas are excellent and convenient substitutes for the fresh or dried varieties.

 - Canned tomatoes (Pomodori pelati or just pelati).
 An absolutely indispensible component of any Italian kitchen, proper canned tomatoes are also one of the most challenging ingredients to find outside Italy.
 The issue is so important, in fact, that I’ve dedicated a whole post just to selecting canned tomatoes in the US.
-I strongly recommend that you read that post, but the bottom line is that most canned tomatoes you will find in supermarkets in the US contain an artificial substance called sodium chloride.
+I strongly recommend that you read that post, but the bottom line is that most canned tomatoes you will find in supermarkets in the US contain an artificial substance called calcium chloride.
 (According to one reader, this goes for Australia, too.)
 The effect of sodium chloride is to prevent canned tomatoes from falling apart when they cook.
 The problem is, in Italian cooking, this is exactly what you want them to do!
 So the most important factor in choosing canned tomatoes is to find a brand that does not contain this ingredient.

 - The other main thing to bear in mind is to avoid all the extraneous ‘flavors’ that are added to canned tomatoes—especially the so called “Italian style” canned tomatoes with oregano or peppers or whatnot added.
 In reality, nothing could be less Italian.
 Most canned tomatoes in Italy are packed only with salt and perhaps a basil leaf or two.
 Try to find a brand that contains only tomatoes and those ingredients.
 Imported Italian canned tomatoes are your best bet, especially those from San Marzano in Campania, but reasons having to do with US tariffs, they usually come packed in tomato purée, so you need to account for that by either removing the purée (a bit fussy for me) or by adding water to whatever it is you are cooking to dilute it.
 Another option is to use ‘crushed’ tomatoes, which can be a fine choice but some brands of crushed tomatoes are just too thick and heavy, so be careful.